chaldea/rho-aias/README.md

 ### Client Deployment

-RhoAias provides a variety of client deployment methods, such as docker, binary, k8s-ingress etc.
+RhoAias provides a variety of client deployment methods, such as docker, service, k8s-ingress etc.

 #### 1.Docker Mode